SRGSSR/pillarbox-android/pillarbox-analytics/docs/README.md

 ### Send page view

 To send a page view, use [SRGAnalytics.sendPageView()][ch.srgssr.pillarbox.analytics.SRGAnalytics.sendPageView].
-It will send the event to both
+It will send the event only to
-Commanders Act and ComScore.
+Commanders Act.

 ```kotlin
 val commandersActPageView = CommandersActPageView(